lvm/dragonflies-with-birds-and-python/README.md

-# dragonflies with birds and python
+# Dragonflies with birds and python

 This is a ~~silly~~ *pretty basic* video editing library that stands on top of `ffmpeg`.
 Also has it's own scripting language and interpreter called `tiva` to ease the job of editing video.